numalariamodeling/faculty-enrich-2022/content/lessons/_index.md

 **Week 1: Overview of EMOD**

-- Install pyCharm, dtk-tools, and dtk-tools malaria (Obj X)
+- Install PyCharm, `dtk-tools`, and `dtk-tools malaria` (Obj 2b)
-- EMOD history
+- Learn EMOD history (Obj 2a)
-- parts of EMOD software ecosystem
+- Learn each part of EMOD software ecosystem and how they interact (Obj 2a)

-**Week 2: Basic simulation workflow**
+- Learn basic EMOD simulation workflow (Obj 2c)

-- Run examples and visualize outputs
+- Run a barebone `ExampleSim`
-- Tweak existing examples

-**Week 3: Basic building blocks of EMOD**
+**Week 2: Basic building blocks of EMOD**

+- Identify the three building blocks to run an EMOD simulation (Obj 2c)
+    + The basic inputs: Parameters, demographics and climates
+    + The reports/outputs: JSON/CSV outputs
+    + The interventions: (To be covered in following weeks)
-- Create demographics and climate files
+- Create demographics and climate files, incorporate into simulation (Obj 2d)
-- Vector and habitat parameters
+- Specify and obtain specific outputs (Obj 2d)

+**Week 3: Interventions in EMOD**

+- Learn how major malaria interventions are implemented in EMOD
+- Run various interventions in the simulation and examine the output

-**Week 4: Interventions and outputs**
+**Week 4: Build and run experiments**
+- Learn how to run multiple simulations within an experiment

-- Run analyzers to grab outputs
+- Learn how to run multi-factorial experiment
-- read campaign.json example, output csv and json files

 **Week 5**

 *no technical curriculum, prepping Aims and slide decks*

-**Week 6: Showcase a comprehensive example**
+**Week 6: HBHI simulation??**

 **Week 7: Analyzers and plotters**